-The recommended location for the footbridge is in the vicinity of the end of Geisher Road.
+The recommended location for the footbridge is in the vicinity of the end or to the north of Geisher Road.
 The exact location within this area won't be determined until the early stages of the footbridge design process.

-The detailed design of the footbridge should also take into account the 1 in 200 year flood plain, and any connecting paths graded to suit.
+The detailed design of the footbridge should also take into account the 1 in 200 year flood plain and any connecting paths graded to suit.